EEGKit/EDFlib/README.md

 In that case a file with a duration of five minutes contains 300 datarecords.
 The duration of a datarecord can be freely choosen but, if possible, use values from
 0.1 to 1 second for easier handling.
 Just make sure that the total size of one datarecord, expressed in bytes, does not exceed 10MByte (15MBytes for BDF(+)).

-The RECOMMENDATION of a maximum datarecordsize of 61440 bytes in the EDF and EDF+ specification was usefull in the time people were still using DOS as their main operating system.
+The RECOMMENDATION of a maximum datarecordsize of 61440 bytes in the EDF and EDF+ specification was useful in the time people were still using DOS as their main operating system.
 Using DOS and fast (near) pointers (16-bit pointers), the maximum allocatable block of memory was 64KByte.
 This is not a concern anymore so the maximum datarecord size now is limited to 10MByte for EDF(+) and 15MByte for BDF(+).
 This helps to accommodate for higher samplingrates used by modern Analog to Digital Converters.